News

 NESP’s Threatened Species Recovery Hub is utilising the research infrastructure and expertise of TERN to manage the threats and improve recovery of threatened species.

-Acting hub leader, Associate Professor Brendan Wintle of Melbourne University, says that access to TERN supported research infrastructure, long-term data and expertise from TERN associated researchers allows the hub to conduct their research more efficiently and effectively.
+Acting hub leader, Associate Professor Brendan Wintle of Melbourne University, says that access to TERN supported environmental monitoring process infrastructure, long-term data and expertise from TERN associated researchers allows the hub to conduct their research more efficiently and effectively.

 “Leveraging off TERN has enabled our project leaders to collaborate with Australian scientists carrying out research that fits into our six themes, and access unique ecological data sets for use in conservation research” says Brendan.